priolo/jon/README.md

 The `state` and` store` will be passed automatically by JON
 (for example `getUppercase ()` and `setValue (value)`).

-# FAQ

-## Why?
+## WHY?

-JON is designed to be VERY VERY LIGHT, [Take a look!](https://github.com/priolo/jon/blob/develop/src/lib/store/rvxProviders.jsx)... and this is all
+JON is designed to be VERY VERY VERY LIGHT, [Take a look!](https://github.com/priolo/jon/blob/develop/src/lib/store/rvxProviders.jsx)... and this is all

 ![logo](./res/schema1.png)

-## Is Production Ready?

-"JON" is not a used library.
-I don't know a lot of use cases!
-I can tell you that I use it in three medium-sized professional projects (CRA and NEXT).
-Furthermore JON is a VERY LIGHT lib.
-You can always replace it on the fly with React's "native" PROVIDERS.
-This is an example: [sandbox](https://codesandbox.io/s/react-template-ln4gh?file=/index.js)
->You can use a series of "Providers" instead of "MultiStoreProvider"
->and share the "reducer"

 # TIPS